50 Years Ago: Lynyrd Skynyrd Keep Building With ‘Second Helping’

 None of those nerves came through on Second Helping, which included future fan favorites like "Don't Ask Me No Questions" and "The Ballad of Curtis Loew" as well as an outstanding cover of J.J.
 Cale's "Call Me the Breeze" – and, most importantly for the group's short-term chart prospects, one killer single: "Sweet Home Alabama."

-With "Sweet Home Alabama" climbing the charts, program directors returned to the band's debut, strengthening Skynyrd's grip on rock radio. "‘Sweet Home Alabama’ came out and all of a sudden people went, 'Oh, there’s a song called ‘Free Bird’ on Pronounced," laughed current frontman Johnny Van Zant during a 2012 interview with Ultimate Classic Rock.
+With "Sweet Home Alabama" climbing the charts, program directors returned to the band's debut, strengthening Skynyrd's grip on rock radio. "‘Sweet Home Alabama’ came out and all of a sudden people went, 'Oh, there’s a song called ‘Free Bird’ on Pronounced," current frontman Johnny Van Zant said during a 2012 UCR interview, with a laugh.
 "You know, back then rock radio played albums, so all of a sudden, boom, Second Helping, the whole album was being played on FM radio and then boom, they went back to Pronounced and it was being played on the radio."

 Musically, Skynyrd's triple-guitar attack set them apart from other bands on the dial, while Ronnie Van Zant's lyrics touched on themes that resonated with the group's growing crowd of blue-collar (and/or redneck) fans.
 "Ronnie Van Zant was an out-and-out genius," guitarist Ed King later insisted, with Rossington nodding, "Ronnie could be very profound.
 He was all about the working-class man.
 He had a great way with a simple story."